9 things we bet you never knew about Betty White

 3. White co-produced 'Life with Elizabeth' while still living with her parents.

 The 28-year-old was a rarity in the 1950s, with creative control of her own sitcom.
 The animal lover's production company was called Bandy Productions, named after one of her pets.
 According to the book Women Pioneers in Television: Biographies of Fifteen Industry Leaders, the crew of Elizabeth included Sam Peckinpah, who would become an iconic director of westerns.
-You catch watch free episodes of Life with Elizabeth on MeTV.com.

 4. The bandleader of her 1954 talk show wrote 'The Brady Bunch' theme and many others.